turingschool/lesson_plans/ruby_03-professional_rails_applications/cloney-island-week-1-retro.md

 #### Update your DTR

 What did you learn?
 What are you going to change?
-How is your team going to be better for the second week of The Pivot?
+How is your team going to be better for the second week of The Cloney Island?

 Revisit your DTR from Monday, and update it based on your feedback and conversations